xenith-re/xenith/README.md

 ## 🧩 Usage

-To-do
+See the [introduction](https://theo-abel.github.io/xenith/index.html) guide for detailed instructions on building and running Xenith.

 ## 📚 Documentation

-To-do

-You can view the full online documentation [here](https://standard3.github.io/xenith/) or build it locally using `mdbook`.
+You can view the full online documentation [here](https://theo-abel.github.io/xenith/) or build it locally using `mdbook`.

 ```shell
 $ cargo install mdbook